arm-university/EduCheck/README.md

 # Getting started
-See the [`Getting_Started.md`](codegrader/docs/Getting_Started.md) documentation for installation information and how to run Educheck.
+See the [`Getting_Started.md`](codegrader/docs/Getting_Started.md) documentation for installation information and how to run EduCheck.

 # Expected directory structure
 **You must put unique student folders containing the code to be tested in the STUDENT_HOMEWORK folder.
 Each unique student folder should not have nested folders.
-A working example would be: *STUDENT_HOMEWORK/student1/mp3player.cpp*.** The Educheck tool expects the following directory structure.
+A working example would be: *STUDENT_HOMEWORK/student1/mp3player.cpp*.** The EduCheck tool expects the following directory structure.
 ```
 .
 └── educheck